Applications for the 2022 Writers Lab are OPEN.

 Any script that is accepted to our screenwriting lab requires further development.
 In addition to writing support and industry guidance, the Lab offers a unique, supportive community to tap into.

-Schedules permitting, The Writers Lab attempts one event for the 12 fellows each year.
-Traditionally, the event has been a scene reading from the revised scripts to an audience of accomplished film industry members, including producers, directors, managers, and agents.
+Schedules permitting, The Writers Lab attempts one event for the fellows each year.
+Traditionally, the event has an audience of accomplished film industry members, including producers, directors, managers, and agents.

 You will have to convert it.
 All film industry professionals expect scripts in PDF format, so this is a good opportunity to format your script to industry standards.